reignite/burnout.io/content/resources.md

 Make use of the available resources to stop and prevent burnout.

 ## Others feel your pain.
 Find others you can talk to who have gone through similar experiences.
-There are people at conferences, on <a href="http://www.reddit.com/r/sysadmin/search?q=burnout&sort=top&restrict_sr=on" target="_blank">Reddit</a>, and maybe even at your workplace who know what you are going through and can help.
+There are people at conferences, on <a href="http://www.reddit.com/r/sysadmin/search?q=burnout&sort=top&restrict_sr=on" target="_blank">Reddit</a>, on <a href="https://twitter.com/search?q=burnout&src=typd" target="_blank">Twitter</a>, and maybe even at your workplace who know what you are going through and can help.

 ## Online Resources